 An article on what archaeology can and cannot do, as well as some of the archaeological discoveries which have refuted skeptics accusations against the Bible:

 Jesus Christ claimed to be God incarnate.
 The resurrection of Jesus Christ from the dead is the greatest single evidence of the existence of God.
-This video examines the historical evidence for the resurrection of Jesus Christ (46:23).
-(Start at 6:30 to skip over the personal context of the speaker and go straight to the facts about the resurrection):
+This video examines the historical evidence for the resurrection of Jesus Christ (56:22).
+(Start at 2:45 to skip over the speaker’s intro and go straight to the facts about the resurrection):